MrRobotical/shopify-theme-sandbox/README.md

 ### Announcement bar

+Custom Section.
 Allows the user to choose background color, font color, write multiple headlines with links and choose the timing intervals between each message.

 - File: custom-announcement-bar.liquid